Pliny Fisk III: Crystal City, Nicaragua and the Laredo Demonstration Farm

-When the „Lo Vaca Gathering Co“ shut off the natural gas supply to the small town of Crystal City (Texas) in the fall of 1977, – Fisk developed the idea of using Army surplus wood stoves and abundant mesquite for heating.
-By January 1978, Crystal City residents – had installed nearly 1,000 wood stoves.
-In subsequent years – Fisk led an effort to manufacture and install inexpensive solar hot water heaters using salvaged materials.
-The production of the solar collectors – also helped bolster the job market of Crystal City.
+When the Lo Vaca Gathering Co shut off the natural gas supply to the small town of Crystal City (Texas) in the fall of 1977, Bolton and Fisk developed the idea of using Army surplus wood stoves and abundant mesquite for heating.
+By January 1978, Crystal City residents had installed nearly 1,000 wood stoves.
+In subsequent years, Bolton and Fisk led an effort to manufacture and install inexpensive solar hot water heaters using salvaged materials.
+The production of the solar collectors also helped bolster the job market of Crystal City.

-In 1983, Fisk was sponsored by the „Center for Investigation and Documentation of the Atlantic Coast“ (CIDCA) – to set into motion a large scale indigenous housing program for the Miskito Indians of Nicaragua's Atlantic Coast.
+In 1983, Fisk was sponsored by the Center for Investigation and Documentation of the Atlantic Coast (CIDCA) – to set into motion a large scale indigenous housing program for the Miskito Indians of Nicaragua's Atlantic Coast.
 Fisk's goal in the project – was to draw upon the available natural and human resources of the region to address an extreme housing shortage.

 In 1991: the Texas Department of Agriculture (and – Laredo Junior College) – hired Fisk (and CMPBS): to design and build a demonstration farm (outside the arid South Texas city, of Laredo).
 The 2 acre farm.